satchpx/eks-workshop/content/070_fargate/prerequisites-for-alb.md

 #### Deploy the Helm chart from the Amazon EKS charts repo

-Fist, We will verify if the AWS Load Balancer Controller version has beed set
+Fist, We will verify if the AWS Load Balancer Controller version has been set

 ```bash
 if [ ! -x ${LBC_VERSION} ]